MBengochea/Low-Carbon-Heating-Roadmap-for-Madrid/README.md

 General Objective:
 ---
-Design a data-driven roadmap to accelerate the adoption of low-carbon heating systems in Madrid, optimizing environmental impact, cost-efficiency, and urban integration using reproducible analytics and operational methodologies.
-Using only Madrid’s open data and public APIs.
+Design a practical roadmap to evaluate how Madrid can adopt low-carbon heating systems, aligning technology rollout with mid-term policies, business goals, and investment priorities.

 Specific Objectives:
-1. Diagnose emissions hotspots quantify residential heating emissions across Madrid using public datasets, and apply Pareto analysis to identify the top 20% zones responsible for 80% of emissions.
-Prioritize areas based on emissions intensity and socio-economic vulnerability.
+1. Identify priority zones: Analyze historical emissions using public datasets and apply Pareto analysis to find the top 20% of districts responsible for 80% of heating-related emissions.
+Prioritize zones based on emissions intensity and socio-economic vulnerability.

-2. Simulate low-carbon adoption Model rollout scenarios for: heat pumps, district heating, gas boilers, and biomass boilers using predictive analytics and stochastic optimization, inspired by Toyota Production System and Six Sigma principles.
+2. Model technology adoption: Forecast adoption trends for heat pumps, district heating, gas boilers, and biomass boilers using predictive analytics and stochastic optimization — inspired by Toyota Production System and Six Sigma principles.

-3. Visualize impact and tradeoffs Build an interactive dashboard (Streamlit + Tableau) to map emissions hotspots, simulate technology adoption, and present cost-benefit outcomes in € and % emissions gap closed by 2030 — for policymakers and citizens.
+3. Build an interactive dashboard: Develop a Streamlit + Tableau dashboard to visualize emissions hotspots, simulate technology rollout, and present cost-benefit tradeoffs in € and % of emissions gap closed by 2030 — tailored for policymakers, citizens, and retrofit planners.

 ---